-- Make a conditional offer to the candidate, pending receipt of satisfactory references and DBS check where appropriate - Make clear to the candidate what kind of information will be requested from referees
+Make a conditional offer to the candidate, pending receipt of satisfactory references and DBS check where appropriate.
+One of the references should be from the most recent place of work or volunteering (where appropriate). - Make clear to the candidate what kind of information will be requested from referees